A look into how this service by TD Ameritrade Investment Management may benefit you

 What happens if I violate the wash sale rule?

 If you violate the rule, the IRS will not allow you to claim the loss for that particular transaction.
 Additionally, the IRS will add the loss amount to your cost basis of the new security you purchased, which will reduce your ability to claim a loss in future years.
 TDAIM seeks to avoid placing an individual account in a wash sale situation, which may lead to excess cash in the portfolio when a purchase might create a wash sale.
 This period of excess cash is monitored and resolved by reinvesting the cash after the wash sale period has ended.

 Capital Gain: when an investment is worth more now than the original purchase price (the opposite of a capital loss)

 Capital Loss: when an investment is worth less now than the original purchase price (the opposite of a capital gain)

-Eligible Portfolio: portfolios eligible for our tax-loss harvesting service (available only for Essential Portfolios, Selective Core ETF Portfolios, or Selective Opportunistic Portfolios)
+Eligible Portfolio: portfolios eligible for our tax-loss harvesting service (available only for Essential Portfolios, Socially Aware Portfolios, Selective Core ETF Portfolios, Selective Opportunistic Portfolios, or Personalized ETF Portfolios)

 Realized: a capital gain or loss on a particular investment that has been closed out (i.e., sold) in a particular tax year (the opposite of an unrealized gain or loss)